-Now that we’ve sprung forward and the official beginning of spring is only a week away, it feels like a great time to spring clean your health routine.
+Now that Spring is here it feels like a great time to spring-clean your health routine.
 That might mean adding in some meal planning (need tips?
 I got you!), focusing on fueling your body with healthy, clean foods so you feel your best, or adding in a daily walk.
 All of those are great goals, but sometimes it just feels so good to lighten the load.
 Here are 7 things you can stop doing … here’s to shedding things that are no longer serving us!

 Top 7 Tips to Spring Clean Your Health Routine

 - Stop saying “yes” to obligations that you don’t want to fulfill.
 Saying “yes” to someone else often means saying “no” to yourself.
 I’m all about helping out others, and I cram my calendar full of client appointments, networking meetings, work outs, service projects, family and social events … you name it.
 But when I do that, I realize that I often have little time for myself (and self-care is important!
 See this post for more.)
 It takes conscious effort to say no to things, but my gut always tells me the answer.
 Listen to yours, and only say “yes” when you mean it!

 - Recognize when you’re grabbing little “extras” throughout the day.
 Sitting down to enjoy a serving of coconut milk ice cream or mindfully eating your pancakes on a slow weekend morning are great in my book.
 But mindlessly grabbing a handful of M&Ms every time you pass by the receptionist’s desk or chomping down several servings of cheese while you’re cooking dinner are just not serving you.
 Be honest with yourself … where are you habitually grabbing “extras” that you’re not really enjoying?
 Now is a great time to let them go.